 Department of Public Safety

-The Department of Public Safety provides 24-hour service to the campus employing 12 full-time staff which includes a Director, a Security Specialist, Officer Manager, six full-time Officers, four full-time Telecommunicators, and fifteen Student Associates who work 10 hours or more each week.
+The Department of Public Safety provides 24-hour service to the campus employing 14 full-time staff which includes a Director, three Public Safety Officer Shift Leaders, six Public Safety Officers, Telecommunications Team Leader, five full-time Telecommunicators, a Security Systems Coordinator, and approximately fifteen Student Associates who work 10 hours or more each week.
 None are sworn law enforcement officials.
 The department works closely with the Berea Police Department and other local law enforcement agencies when appropriate and necessary.
 Current signed agreements with local and state law enforcement agencies are limited to radio communication and motor vehicle license information.

 Officers’ expertise includes law enforcement, criminal and accident investigation, security patrol and crime prevention, fire safety, hazardous materials, defensive driving, parking and traffic control, basic first aid, and CPR/AED.

 Public Safety is located inside Woods-Penniman on the first floor.
-Dispatchers are on duty at the office 24 hours a day to answer calls for assistance and information.
+Dispatchers and officers are on duty 24 hours a day to answer calls for assistance and information.
 The department also has maps and brochures available with general information on the College and College Square businesses.

 The Student Right to Know and Campus Security Act (Clery Act)